Exxempt/Exxempt/README.md

 ## I'm a Husband, Father, Developer, and Systems Engineer!!

 - 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other builders
 - 🥅 2023 Goals: Code more in Rust
-- ⚡ Fun fact: I love fitness and miniature
+- ⚡ Fun fact: I love fitness and miniatures

 ### Connect with me: